SERP Features are essentially any element in the search results beyond the traditional organic webpage listings and Google text ads.

 Some of you may recall Google Wave (2009) and Google Buzz (2010) , which were predecessors to Google Plus, and an attempt to challenge other social networks.
 Obviously, Google Plus no longer exists today (it was officially shut down in 2019) but it laid the groundwork for new ways for users to find relevant local information.

-Then in 2014, Google launched Google My Business, which replaced Google Places and Google+ Local.
-With many more features than Google+, such as business attributes, products, services, and Google Posts, as well as integration with Google Ads, Google My Business has proven a beneficial resource for businesses small and large.
-Especially for businesses with multiple locations, GMB is vital for digital marketing in the 21st century.
+Then in 2014, Google launched Google Business Profile, which replaced Google Places and Google+ Local.
+With many more features than Google+, such as business attributes, products, services, and Google Posts, as well as integration with Google Ads, Google Business Profile has proven a beneficial resource for businesses small and large.
+Especially for businesses with multiple locations, Google Business Profile is vital for digital marketing in the 21st century.

 How many SERP features exist today?